apache/stanbol/commons/jobs/README.md

 * Location: `http://localhost:8080/jobs/1234`

-The `org.apache.stanbol.commons.jobs.web.resources.JobsResource` class in /web includes a method to create a 'test' job, it behaves as described above and returns a text/plain description with the job location.
+The `org.apache.stanbol.commons.jobs.web.resources.JobsResource` class in /web includes a method to create a 'test' job, it behaves as described above and returns a text/plain description.
 It can be used as a reference implementation.

 Obtaining the job results
 ------------------

 A request to /jobs/*jobs-identifier* will include info about the status of the job and the location of the result output.
 This service supports application/json response type.
 The JSON object includes the following properties: